-Your community may have a high school, a new grocery store, a recently expanded library, and an RCMP detachment - all of which constitute community assets.
+Your community may have a high school, a new grocery store, a recently expanded library and an RCMP detachment - all of which constitute community assets.
 However, none of these relate directly to tourism unless the asset is somehow unique.
-For instance, perhaps a retail outlet is housed in an historical building.
+For example, a retail outlet that is housed in an historical building would qualify.